 Heading further up north in Scotland doesn’t mean you’ll run out of high quality options.
 You have the very highly rated Royal Dornoch, whose head green-keeper and professional was the famed Donald Ross, who after migrating to the US became better known for his course design, including the celebrated Pinehurst No 2, amongst others.
 There is also Castle Stuart, Royal Aberdeen, Cruden Bay and Trump International Aberdeen, again, all world top 100 courses.

 Back across the Irish Sea to the British mainland, once you have experienced the views across the Bristol Channel from the beautiful Royal Porthcawl in Wales, you have the opportunity to get back deep into the British Open history at Royal Lytham & St Annes, Royal Liverpool and Royal Birkdale, 3 courses situated near the Beatles home town of Liverpool, in England’s North West.
-Or back closer to London, you have England’s top rated course and location for Greg Norman’s second British Open win in Royal St George’s, as well as the private clubs of Sunningdale and Wentworth, where opportunities to play, while heavily restricted, do exist.
+Or back closer to London, you have England’s top rated course and location for Greg Norman’s second Open Championship win in Royal St George’s, as well as the private clubs of Sunningdale and Wentworth, where opportunities to play, while heavily restricted, do exist.

 If you want to discuss your options, or get some ideas, please give us a call on (02) 9555 5311, or email us here.